Sterwen-Technology/navigation_server/doc/Navigation message server.md

 ```

 ### Default port assignments for servers / services

+In the current version, the port assignment shall be managed manually.
+In most of the cases that is not an issue as the configuration for one application is rather static.
+However, having the system agent allocating the ports can be envisaged in future releases.

 | service                       | port | transport protocol | application protocol      |
 |-------------------------------|------|--------------------|---------------------------|